 Types of Meter

-In general, there are two types of electricity meter:
+There are two types of electricity meters:

 - There are two types of AMI meters – single-phase and three-phase.
-The type of meter required at your premises depends on your premises’ voltage intake level.
+The type of meter required for your premises depends on your premises’ voltage intake level.
 Residential consumers typically require single-phase AMI meters.

 You may wish to contact SP Group at email@example.com or 1800-233-8000 to find out which type of meter is installed at your premises.

-What is Load Profiling?
+What is a Load Profile?

 Source: Energy Market Authority